Armstrong Browning Library & Museum

-While committed to a focus on the British-born poets Robert and Elizabeth Barrett Browning, the Armstrong Browning Library is a 19th-Century research center, housed in a museum-like setting, with significant holdings regarding literature and culture in Britain and America from 1800 to 1900.
-This special collection, occupying a three-story building on the Baylor campus, includes poetical and literary manuscripts (600), original letters (11,000), books and periodicals (33,000 volumes), musical scores (1,500), as well as objects d'art, fine art, and stained glass.
+The Armstrong Browning Library & Museum is a nineteenth research center focused on British and American literature and culture, with particular attention to the lives and legacies of Robert and Elizabeth Barrett Browning.
+This special collection occupyies a three-story building on the Baylor campus and includes poetical and literary manuscripts (600), original letters (11,000), books and periodicals (33,000 volumes), musical scores (1,500), as well as objets d'art, fine art, and stained glass.

 W. R. Poage Legislative Library